-The following information is intended for applicants who have already been invited to an interview, to help them prepare.
-Please note it may change from year to year.
+The following information is intended for applicants who have already been invited to an audition or interview, to help them prepare.
+Please note this is only valid for 2020-21.

-Your interview will take place via telephone, you will then be invited to attend a post offer visit day on campus or at one of our regional locations in Bristol, Birmingham, Manchester and London.
-Interviews are two-way: they give you the opportunity to show your creative skills and interview us; and they help us to assess further your potential to succeed in your chosen subject.
+We invite all applicants who show potential to an audition or interview.
+All interviews will take place online this year to ensure a safe experience.
+Interviews are two-way: they give you the opportunity to show your creative skills and ask any questions about the course; and they help us to assess further your potential to succeed in your chosen subject.

 You can find details of your interview in the Applicant Portal

 You can find a list of alternative dates in the Applicant Portal if you're not able to make the one we've allocated to you.
 If you do need to reschedule we would advise you do this as soon as you can as dates fill up quickly.